All Commissions

 Key Issues

-• CMP grid modernization and Advanced Metering Infrastructure (AMI) deployment: MPUC is evaluating CMP's AMI investment plan and associated rate recovery, including scrutiny of cost-benefit analyses and data privacy protections under Maine's relatively stringent customer data statutes.
+• CMP grid modernization and Advanced Metering Infrastructure (AMI) deployment: MPUC is evaluating CMP's AMI rollout plan and associated cost recovery mechanisms, with contested questions around rate design, data privacy protections, opt-out provisions, and whether projected operational savings justify the capital expenditure allocated to ratepayers.

 Upcoming